 Luke motioned towards the machine.
 ‘Maybe Linda’s call is on there in the stored memory,’ Luke said.

 Larry shook his head.
-‘When we receive a call this little red light here…’ he touched the small light located on the top of the machine, ‘Blinks to let us know we have a missed call.
+‘When we receive a call this little red light here…’ he touched the top of the machine, ‘Blinks to let us know we have a missed call.
 We didn’t have any missed calls when we came home Saturday night.’

 ‘Does this model have a battery back-up?’
 Luke asked.